ndrean/RTC-HLS/README.md

 **:hash: WebRTC**

 > This technology is about making web apps capable of exchanging media content - audio and video - between browsers _without requiring an intermediary_.
+It is intended for peer-to-peer delivery within a limited number of browsers, like video conferencing, rather than large-scale broadcasting.
-It is based on RTP.
+> It is based on RTP.
 It uses codecs to compress data.
 The [WebRTC API](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) is natively implemented in (almsot every) web navigator.

 > We will also use an Elixir implementation - [Elixir WebRTC](https://github.com/elixir-webrtc/ex_webrtc) - of the WebRTC to connect clients (named `ExWebRTC` here).
 It is a WebRTC gateway on the server.